previousState Function

 Summary:

-• Use previousState to ensure that your state updates are based on the latest value of the current state.
+previousStateto ensure that your state updates are based on the latest value of the current state. - Use the functional form of

-• Suitable for scenarios where you need to perform multiple state updates, or when multiple operations are based on the same state.
+setStateto handle updates that depend on the previous state to avoid race conditions. - Suitable for scenarios where you need to perform multiple state updates, or when multiple operations are based on the same state.

 This way, you can ensure that state updates in React Native are accurate, synchronized, and problem-free!